BrockDSL/Change_Detection_Analysis_Remote_Sensing/README.md

 Edit class names and colors dialogue box pop-up

+![image of edit class names and colors dialogue box][logo15]

 Move to class names> click on class1 and type the name Waterbody as the name in the edit box.
 Having the above table as guide, repeat the same process for the other classes.

 Move to class color> click on the class name and change the color by double clicking on the color beside the class name(use the above table as a guide).

 Follow the same step to change the colors of the remaining classes using the table as a guide

+![image of  edit classes and color for the 1987 unsupervised image][logo16]

 Click ok when you are done with the editing

 Repeat this step for the unsupervised 2002 image on the right view

+Image showing resultof the editing process for the 1987 and 2002 Unsupervised Classifications.

+![image result of the editing process for the two unsupervised classifications][logo17]